mishmash-io/opentelemetry-server-embedded/README.md

 > [!TIP]
 > OpenTelemetry is great for **monitoring software in production,** but we believe you should adopt it within your **software development process** too.

-Having been through that journey ourselves, we've realised that success depends on strong analytics.OpenTelemetry provides a number of tools to [instrument your code](https://opentelemetry.io/docs/concepts/instrumentation/) to emit signals, and then to compose data transmission pipelines for these signals.
+Having been through that journey ourselves, we've realised that success depends on strong analytics.
+OpenTelemetry provides a number of tools to [instrument your code](https://opentelemetry.io/docs/concepts/instrumentation/) to emit signals, and then to compose data transmission pipelines for these signals.
+And leaves it to you to decide what you ultimately want to do with your signals: where you want to store them depends on how you will work with them.

-You can compose such pipelines using the [OpenTelemetry Collector,](https://opentelemetry.io/docs/collector/) which in turn uses a network protocol called [OTLP.](https://opentelemetry.io/docs/specs/otel/protocol/)
+You can compose such pipelines for signals transmition using the [OpenTelemetry Collector,](https://opentelemetry.io/docs/collector/) which in turn uses a network protocol called [OTLP.](https://opentelemetry.io/docs/specs/otel/protocol/) At the end - you have to `terminate` the pipelines into an `observability (or OTLP) backend.`

 As a network protocol, OTLP is great at reducing the number of bytes transmitted, keeping the throughput high with minimum overhead.
 It does this by heavily `nesting` its messages - to avoid data duplication and take maximum advantage of `dictionary encodings` and data compression.